Dirt, Gravel and Low Volume Roads

 - A change in the water composition in the Chesapeake Bay and other estuaries

-What is the Dirt & Gravel Road Pollution Prevention Program?
+What is the DGLVR Pollution Prevention Program?

-The “Program” is an innovative effort to educate the public about pollution problems from roads and to fund “environmentally sound” maintenance of unpaved roadways that have been identified as sources of dust and sediment pollution.
+The “Program” is an innovative effort to educate the public about pollution problems from roads and to fund “environmentally sensitive” maintenance of unpaved roadways that have been identified as sources of dust and sediment pollution.
 Signed into law in April of 1997 as Section 9106 of the PA Vehicle Code (§9106), the program is based on the principle that informed local control is the most effective way to stop pollution.
 The law created a dedicated, non-lapsing fund to provide money to local communities for education and local road maintenance by way of streamlined appropriations to local conservation districts for use by local road maintenance entities under the environmental guidance of a local Quality Assurance Board (QAB).
 The QAB is made up of representatives of the Conservation District, the USDA Natural Resources Conservation Service, and the Pennsylvania Fish and Boat Commission.

 Who is eligible for these funds?